-Dirty Ear Forum aims to work through these questions within the context of Q-O2 in Brussels.
-This will include experimenting with creative methods and material tactics; capturing and discussing sonic discourses; and mapping a set of reflections on local conditions.
-In addition, a daily radio stream organized in partnership with Gsara Association will make public the working process, allowing for a performative framework.
+Dirty Ear Forum worked through these questions within the context of Q-O2 in Brussels.
+This included experimenting with creative methods and material tactics; capturing and discussing sonic discourses; and mapping a set of reflections on local conditions.
+In addition, a daily radio stream organized in partnership with Gsara Association made public the working process, allowing for a performative framework.

-This edition is organized by Brandon LaBelle and Anna Raimondo in collaboration with Q-O2 within the framework if the Interfaces Network, including the partnership of Gsara Asbl, FMDO and Saout Radio.
+This edition was organized by Brandon LaBelle and Anna Raimondo in collaboration with Q-O2 within the framework if the Interfaces Network, including the partnership of Gsara Asbl, FMDO and Saout Radio.

 Daily radio tea time from Wednesday until Saturday at 16:00.
-The public presentation takes place on Friday 15/2 18:00 at Q-O2.
+The public presentation took place on Friday 15/2 18:00 at Q-O2.